-It’s the kind of trail that’s perfect for bringing those out of town guests.
+It’s the kind of trail that’s perfect for bringing those out-of-town guests.

 The Kruger Rock Trail is located inside Hermit Park Open Space in Estes Park.
 You’ll also find Bobcat and Hermit’s Hollow Campground.

 The entrance to Hermit Park Open Space is off Highway 36, just a few miles southeast of downtown Estes Park.
 You’ll need to stop at the gate to purchase a day pass (this is required even if you are camping at the park).